Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Description: **

 Provide skip links allowing to access directly the main page areas (navigation, content, bottom of the page, search…) with internal links pointing to anchors. (`<a>` tags or any <abbr>HTML</abbr> element with an `id` attribute).
-In **very specific** cases, the links can be hidden on the screen and appear only when keyboard navigation is detected.
+In **very specific cases**, the links can be hidden on the screen and appear only when keyboard navigation is detected.

 **Checklist: **
 When a skip link is activated, make sure the focus is correctly set (not only scrolled to the right position).